INRIX 2024 Global Traffic Scorecard

 $nnn

 In addition to lost time, negative externalities like freight delay, inflationary pressure and environmental impact are generally exacerbated due to traffic congestion.
-While not measured in this report, these externalities decrease the quality of life across globe.
+While not measured in this report, these externalities decrease our quality of life.

 Another large cost of travel is fuel.
-Throughout 2023, global oil prices resulted in increased fuel costs to travelers.
-INRIX quantified how much a typical commute costs in each country as well as in key cities based on commute-specific travel data.
+Throughout 2024, global oil prices resulted in a small decrease in fuel costs to motorists.

 Downtown Trips

 Throughout the pandemic, metro areas around the world experienced significant drops in trips to and from city centers as workers shifted to telecommuting and hybrid schedules.
-In addition, other businesses, dependent on office workers heading into downtown, often adjusted schedules or reduced their goods or services due to fewer customers.
-Between 2021 and 2023, however, most downtowns saw increases in both vehicle volumes and travel times, though most downtowns still sit below pre-COVID norms.
+In addition, other businesses, dependent on office workers heading into downtown, often adjusted schedules or reduced services due to fewer in-person customers.
+Between 2021 and 2024, however, most downtowns saw increases in both vehicle volumes and travel times, though many downtowns still sit below pre-COVID norms.

 -30%